 There are different variations of the pink spirea with some of them offering a splash of little white flowers mixed in although all variations have delicate foliage.
 It has been stated time and time again that in all actuality the pink spirea offers some of the most visually appealing flowers that any spirea shrubs have to offer.
 Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the first spring bloomers have flourished.

 Pink Spirea makes a great border plant as it has very colorful blooms.

 It has lovely white and pink flowers.
-It does have other color ranges, they begin as a soft pink and then change to a vibrant gold color in the fall.
+It does have other color ranges; they begin as a soft pink and then change to a vibrant gold color in the fall.
 This plant requires a bit of pruning due to its extremely heavy blossoms.
-The flowers will weigh down its branches, so it needs to be well kept.
+The flowers will weigh down its branches, so it needs t well kept.
 Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the first spring bloomers have blossomed.
-A homeowner will want to make sure that they can prune this plant when the seasons are right otherwise they run the risk of long-term damage or even death of the plant.
+A homeowner will want to make sure that they can prune this plant when the seasons are right; otherwise, they run the risk of long-term damage or even death of the plant.

-Fertilizing the Pink Spirea is fine, as long as it is done sparingly.
+Pink Spirea fertilizing is fine, as long as done sparingly.
 Sprinkling all-purpose fertilizer granules around the base once a year is sufficient and will maintain the shrub's health and lushness.

 In general, the Pink Spirea is easy to maintain with its adorable cascading flowers making their appearance in spring and summer.
-Most varieties can be pruned after flowering.
+Most varieties can prune after flowering.
 This will ensure keeping their proper shape, as well as reducing the plant's height.
 The Pink Spirea is so tough, the bush can be aggressively pruned and will still keep growing and blooming again.
-Broken, dead or diseased branches can be removed at any time.
+Broken, dead, or diseased branches can remove at any time.